-In addition to allowing ourselves to feel the sadness, helplessness, and fear that loss brings, it is also profoundly important to allow ourselves to feel what it’s like to have no answers—to not know how we are going to make the situation change and remedy our pain.
+In addition to allowing ourselves to feel the sadness, helplessness, and fear that loss brings, it is also profoundly important to allow ourselves to feel what it’s like to have no answers.

 We can remind ourselves that the situation and the feelings will change, as everything always does.
 But right now, in this moment, we can give ourselves permission to not know what to do.

 For us Type A’s, and even Type B’s and C’s, the feeling of not knowing can be scary.
 And yet, giving ourselves permission to not know is a profound gift to ourselves and an act of deep self-care.
 Sometimes this alone can ease the suffering and take care of our pain, without us having to do anything else.